TakyiuLo/my-react-auth-template/README.md

 - using material `Navbar`
 - using material `Card`/`Form`
 - Adjust `Link` using `NavLink` from `mdbreact`
-- Adjusted `body` in app.scss because putting it in index.scss doesn't work
+- Adjusted `body` style in app.scss because putting it in index.scss doesn't work
--